-Osteoarthritis is the most common type of shoulder arthritis and generally affects patients over 50 years of age.
-The condition is also known as “wear and tear” arthritis because of the progressive wearing away of the cartilage of the shoulder joint.
-As the surface wears down, bone is exposed making the shoulder painful and mobility progressively more difficult.
-Shoulder arthritis is also common in those who have had a prior shoulder injury like a fracture or rotator cuff tear.
-There may also be a genetic predisposition to shoulder arthritis.
+Osteoarthritis is the most common type of shoulder arthritis.
+It typically affects patients over 50 years of age.
+Also known as “wear and tear” arthritis, it is the progressive wearing away of the cartilage of the shoulder joint.
+As the surface wears down, exposed bones in the shoulder joint cause significant pain.
+Shoulder mobility becomes increasingly more difficult.
+Additionally, an arthritic shoulder is also common in those who have had a prior shoulder injury like a fracture or rotator cuff tear.
+There may be a genetic predisposition to shoulder arthritis.

 Rheumatoid arthritis can also affect the shoulder joints and can affect people of any age.
-It is a systemic condition that causes inflammation in the joints that can be damaging to the cartilage and bone.
+Further, this is a systemic condition that causes inflammation in the joints that can be damaging to the cartilage and bone.

-Initial treatment of arthritis of the shoulder may involve physical therapy and a combination of some of the following.
+Initial treatment of arthritis of the shoulder usually involves physical therapy and a combination of some of the following.

-- Rest or revise activities that cause pain
+Rest or adaptation of activities that cause pain

 If nonsurgical treatment does not reduce pain, there are surgical options.